Posted by GR0 on October 06, 2020

 The eggs will not remain in the salt bath long, as they are quick to absorb.
 Most of the curing takes place once the caviar is packed into individual containers.
 That caviar in your refrigerator right now is still undergoing slow but steady curing as it rests.

-While the curing process does help to preserve the caviar and bring out some flavor, this is still a highly perishable product that should be consumed sooner rather than later.
+While the curing process does help to preserve the caviar for longer than most seafood and bring out some flavor, this is still a highly perishable product that should be consumed sooner rather than later.

 Once that container is opened, it is best to consume it all within less than 48 hours.